Kirin J. Callinan: 2008–present: Solo career

-In 2021, Callinan launched his own record label - Worse Records - a subsidiary of US label Terrible Records, releasing French Canadian artist Hubert Lenoir’s 2022 Polaris Prize shortlisted sophomore album PICTURA DE IPSE : Musique Direct as well as one off single "New Music Friday", by his own manufactured conceptual boy band "Seconds Flat" and Jack Ladder & The Dreamlanders lead single "Astronaut" from the album "Hijack!", contributing musically to each release, as well co-directing the music videos for both "Astronaut" and "New Music Friday" alongside then girlfriend, model and filmmaker Lilian Sumner and Australian director Oliver Birt respectively.
+In 2021, Callinan launched his own record label, Worse Records – a subsidiary of US label Terrible Records, releasing French Canadian artist Hubert Lenoir's 2022 Polaris Prize shortlisted second album Pictura de Ipse: Musique Direct as well as one-off single "New Music Friday", by his own manufactured conceptual boy band "Seconds Flat" and Jack Ladder & the Dreamlanders' lead single "Astronaut" from the album Hijack!.

-On Valentine’s Day, 14 February 2022, Kirin released the first single "…in ABSOLUTES" and its accompanying music video co-directed with Kiwi director Oscar Keys, apparently shot in Kirin’s New Zealand residence.
-It is rumoured to be from his upcoming 5th solo album.
+On Valentine's Day, 14 February 2022, Kirin released the first single "...In Absolutes" and its accompanying music video co-directed with Kiwi director Oscar Keys, apparently shot in Callinan's New Zealand residence.

+In October 2023, Callinan released "Eternally Hateful" and announced his fifth studio album If I Could Sing.

 Acting

 In 2017, Callinan was cast by Jane Campion in the second season of Top of the Lake.
 "Kirin was a joy to work with because he was imaginative, playful and exploring," said Campion.
 "He seems somehow to push the limits of human being in the biggest sense, like he might have been raised by unicorns."